 Through our plant investigating apps we found that this unique plant is a shrub and can grow to be the size of a small tree!
 The flowers, as mentioned before, are arranged in a dense spherical inflorescence (How cool is that?!), like little pinwheels.
 These small blossoms release an intensely sweet scent.
 I cut a few and put into a vase and they had this amazing, honey sweet aroma that filled up the room.
 The buttonbush are usually found in swamps, moist low-lying or irrigated areas, and margins of streams.
 This correlates with where we found them.

 Did you know...?

 There is a town in California named Buttonwillow, which was named for the buttonbush.
-A lone buttonbush served as a landmark on an old trans-San Joaquin Valley trail, and was used by ancient Yokut Indians as a meeting place.
+A lone buttonbush served as a landmark on an old trans-San Joaquin Valley trail and was used by ancient Yokut Indians as a meeting place.
 It later became the site of settlers' stock rodeos.
-This buttonbush tree is listed as California Historical Landmark No. 492, and is now known as the "Buttonwillow Tree."
+This buttonbush tree is listed as a California Historical Landmark No. 492, and is now known as the "Buttonwillow Tree."

 Interestingly enough, the buttonbush shrub that we saw was the only one in the area.
 I will always treasure that day my mother and I had so much fun exploring and enjoying the beautiful hillcountry together.

 I hope you all have a wonderful weekend and are able to get out and find your own unique flower to cultivate and enjoy!